zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 What are the cute lines?
 Desirable colors, desirable sounds, desirable smells, desirable flavors, desirable touches, these are lovely behaviors.
 "Disgusting the cute parting": "Disgusting, disgusting, and ashamed of the cute parting."
-To disgust the cute parting, one should walk alone like a rhino horn.
+To disgust the cute parting, one should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said:

 "There is entertainment, joy in companions, and vast love in sons,

-hates the cute parting, and should walk alone like a rhino horn. "
+hates the cute parting, and should walk alone like a rhinoceros horn. "

 128. Become a person who is not repellent in the Quartet, who is satisfied with everything,

-Those who are tolerant of danger and those who are not scared should walk alone like a rhino horn.
+Those who are tolerant of danger and those who are not scared should walk alone like a rhinoceros horn.

 "For those who do not reject the four directions": "The four directions", the single enlightened person fills one side with a heart of compassion and lives,